Diocese of Dodge City

-The Diocese of Dodge City (Dioecesis Dodgepolis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in southwestern Kansas in the United States.
-Pope Pius XII created the diocese on May 19, 1951.

-The Diocese of Dodge City is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Kansas City in Kansas.
+The Diocese of Dodge City (Dioecesis Dodgepolis) is a diocese of the Catholic Church in southwestern Kansas in the United States.
+Created in 1951, it is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Kansas City in Kansas.
+John Brungardt is the bishop.

-John B. Brungardt was appointed Bishop of Dodge City in December 2010.

 Territory

 The Catholic Diocese of Dodge City comprises the following Kansas counties: Barber, Barton, Clark, Comanche, Edwards, Finney, Ford, Grant, Gray, Greeley, Hamilton, Haskell, Hodgeman, Kearny, Kiowa, Lane, Meade, Morton, Ness, Pawnee, Pratt, Rush, Scott, Seward, Stafford, Stanton, Stevens, and Wichita.
+The diocese encompasses 23,000 square miles.

 History

-1850 to 1950
+1800 to 1900

 In 1850, Pope Pius IX erected the Apostolic Vicariate of Indian Territory East of the Rocky Mountains.
 This vicariate covered all of the Missouri Territory, which then included the Kansas region.
 Seven years later, Pius IX create a separate Apostolic Vicariate of Kansas, covering the newly created Kansas Territory.
-The first resident pastor within the Wichita area was appointed in 1873.
+After the establishment of Fort Dodge near present-day Dodge City by the US Army in 1865, priests started visiting it to minister to the Catholic soldiers.

+The Diocese of Leavenworth, covering all of Kansas, was erected in 1877 by Pius IX.
+He named Louis Mary Fink as its first bishop.
+The first parish in Windhorst was Immaculate Heart of Mary, founded in 1879.
+In 1882, Sacred Heart was founded as the first parish in Dodge City; a small wood frame church was constructed that year.